thejimmyg/lamp-lua/README.md

 # README

-You can visit http://localhost:81/login to login, then visit http://localhost:81/private/asf.
-It uses a cookie which I haven't set an expiry for yet.
-It seems to go when you close the browser.

-## Old

 The approach in this project is to use domain specific languages for domain specific tasks:

 * HTTP - [Apache 2.4](https://httpd.apache.org/docs/2.4/) config format with [mod_lua](https://httpd.apache.org/docs/2.4/mod/mod_lua.html) and [`.htaccess`](https://httpd.apache.org/docs/2.4/howto/htaccess.html) files
 * Ops - [Docker](https://www.docker.com/products/docker-desktop/)
 * CSS - [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout) and [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)
 * Tests - [Python 3.11](http://python.org) driving [Selenium WebDriver](https://selenium-python.readthedocs.io/) with Chrome, and also support to call an [Appium](http://appium.io/docs/en/2.4/) server for mobile testing

-Next:

 * JSON - [JSON Function in SQL](https://mariadb.com/kb/en/json-functions/) with [MariaDB 10.8.3](https://mariadb.com/kb/en/documentation/) via a small [PHP adapter](code/db.php) with a [phpMyAdmin](https://www.phpmyadmin.net/) admin interface
 * Apps - React Native Webview and Electron calling the existing HTML site with a bridge to native functionality

-The idea is that the resulting application can be deployed on commodity shared hosting as well as production cloud infrastructure, but that there isn't anything needed for development except Docker.
-This should lower the barrier to contribution, and lower the barrier to deployment.
+The idea is that the resulting application can be deployed on commodity VPS hosting as well as production cloud infrastructure, but that there isn't anything needed for development except Docker.
+This should lower the barriers to contribution and to deployment.

 ## Getting Started Locally